wdenton/c4lj-dentographs-paper/dentograph-paper.markdown

 ### Comparing branches

 [University of Toronto Libraries](http://www.library.utoronto.ca/) is a large system, with over fifty branches.
 The biggest are Robarts (holding arts, humanities and social sciences) and Gerstein (science).
-Comparing those two shows different their holdings are.
+Comparing those two shows how different their holdings are.

 First we'll grep the Robarts and Gerstein holdings from the full list.
 Then we need to make sure `dentograph.R` knows the proper scale of the z-axis to suit these collections.
 The classic `sort | uniq -c | sort -rn` pipeline on Robarts and Gerstein holdings shows us that the highest number of holdings at one call number is just under 10,000 in both branches.
 The script in the repository is already set to use that number so it will work here without any edits.